-Employees in a no-pay status for more than 90 consecutive days will have their seniority date adjusted day for day starting on the 91st day.
-This will cause the member to fall from an earlier seniority date to a later one.
-In this instance when a member falls from an earlier seniority date to a later one resulting in a tie, the employee falling from above will be placed above others.
+Employees in a no-pay status for more than ninety (90) consecutive days will have their seniority date adjusted day for day starting on the ninety-first (91st) day.
+This will cause the employee to fall from an earlier seniority date to a later one.
+In this instance when an employee falls from an earlier seniority date to a later one resulting in a tie, the employee falling from above will be placed above others.

-For employees who leave the bargaining unit for more than two years their seniority date will be the date of their return to the bargaining unit.
-For employees who leave the bargaining unit for two years or less the number of days out of the bargaining unit will be deducted.
-This will cause the member to fall from an earlier seniority date to a later one.
-In this instance when a member falls from an earlier seniority date to a later one resulting in a tie, the employee falling from above will be placed below others.
+For employees who leave the bargaining unit for more than two (2) years their seniority date will be the date of their return to the bargaining unit.
+For employees who leave the bargaining unit for two (2) years or less the number of days out of the bargaining unit will be deducted.
+This will cause the employee to fall from an earlier seniority date to a later one.
+In this instance when an employee falls from an earlier seniority date to a later one resulting in a tie, the employee falling from above will be placed below others.

 Sergeants who are involuntarily demoted or who bump into an officer position through the Reduction-in-Force process shall combine both Officer and Sergeant seniority (original date of hire subject to above adjustments).
 Sergeants who elect to take a demotion retain only their seniority as an Officer (original date of hire subject to above adjustments and adjusted for time as Sergeant).
 Sergeants who are recalled through the Reduction-in-Force process shall have their seniority include any previous time spent as Sergeant.